CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Double-commander SFTP

-On Debian I use Double-commander as alternative of Total-commander on Windows.
-It has a Ftp functionality that allows SSH and SFTP.
+On Debian, I use Double-commander as an alternative to Total-commander on Windows.
+It has an Ftp functionality that allows SSH and SFTP.
 But the private key must be PEM/rsa.
-It does not work with the existing rustdevuser_key that is OPENSSH.
-I tried to convert the key format, but neither key-gen, openssl nor putty were up to the task.
+It does not work with the existing rustdevuser_key which is OpenSSH.
+I tried to convert the key format, but neither key-gen, OpenSsl nor putty was up to the task.
 So I decided to make a new private key just for Double-commander.
-In doublecmd ftp setting I must enable the "use SSH+SCP protocol (no SFTP)" to make it work.
+In the DoubleCmd ftp setting, I must enable the "use SSH+SCP protocol (no SFTP)" to make it work.
 On the host Debian system run:

 ```bash